Gazdalman/Sketchy-Etsy-clone/documentation/backend_routes.md

 # Add product to the current users Wish list

-Route to add an intem to the current users wish list
+Route to add an item to the current users wish list

 ### `POST /api/wishlist/add-wish/<int:id>`